Phishing: 2020s

-Phishing attacks have evolved in the 2020s to include elements of social engineering, as demonstrated by the July 15, 2020, Twitter breach.
-In this case, a 17-year-old hacker and accomplices set up a fake website resembling Twitter's internal VPN provider used by remote working employees.
+The July 15, 2020, Twitter breach combined a counterfeit internal-service login page with telephone social engineering.
+A 17-year-old hacker and accomplices set up a fake website resembling Twitter's internal VPN provider used by remote working employees.
 Posing as helpdesk staff, they called multiple Twitter employees, directing them to submit their credentials to the fake VPN website.
 Using the details supplied by the unsuspecting employees, they were able to seize control of several high-profile user accounts, including those of Barack Obama, Elon Musk, Joe Biden, and Apple Inc.'s company account.
 The hackers then sent messages to Twitter followers soliciting Bitcoin, promising to double the transaction value in return.
 The hackers collected 12.86 BTC (about $117,000 at the time).

-In the 2020s, phishing as a service (PhaaS) platforms like Darcula allow attackers to easily fake trusted websites.
+An analysis of 4,875 reported incidents affecting the European threat landscape from July 2024 through June 2025 found that phishing accounted for about 60% of observed initial-access cases.
+Phishing-as-a-service platforms automate branded phishing kits by cloning login pages and distributing links through templated infrastructure, lowering the skill needed to run a campaign.
+ENISA reported that the Darcula platform had impersonated more than 200 organizations and targeted users in more than 100 countries.

 Anti-phishing

-There are anti-phishing websites which publish exact messages that have been recently circulating the internet, such as FraudWatch International and Millersmiles.
-Such sites often provide specific details about the particular messages.

-As recently as 2007, the adoption of anti-phishing strategies by businesses needing to protect personal and financial information was low.
-There are several different techniques to combat phishing, including legislation and technology created specifically to protect against phishing.
-These techniques include steps that can be taken by individuals, as well as by organizations.
-Phone, web site, and email phishing can now be reported to authorities, as described below.
+Anti-phishing programs combine measures at the training, mail, browser, network, authentication, and incident-response layers.